• Skip to primary navigation

 • Crack an egg and pour the white into a small bowl.
 Keep the yolk separate in the shell for now (prop it up in a small bowl or dish).
 Pour the white into one of the wells in the potato.
 Repeat with the remaining two eggs so all of the potatoes have the egg white in.

-• Place the potatoes on a baking tray and place back in the oven for 9-11 minutes, until the white is almost set (just a little bit of jiggle).
+• Place the potatoes on a baking tray and place them back in the oven for 9-11 minutes, until the white is almost set (just a little bit of jiggle).

 • Remove from the oven and carefully add the yolk to the top of each egg white.
 If you like, you can slit the white first with a knife to make a little space for the yolk to nestle into.